LudicMindStudio/RoadAheadTeamVault/DolphinBay/Little Girl 1 (Cat).md

 # Dialogue

 **Event**
-	Cat is sitting near the dolphin statue with Tullia and Sammy.They are talking among themselves.
+	Cat is sitting near the docks with Tullia and Sammy.
+They are talking among themselves.
 Lakshmi comes near and Cat calls her out.

 *Cat* (Standing up; looking in Lakshmi's direction)
 	_Hey you!
 I haven't seen you around before.
 What are you doing here?